How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners can harm pipes and the environment.
+- Chemical drain cleaners may harm pipes as well as the environment.

-Method 1: Making a cake with baking Soda and Vinegar
+Method 1 Method 1: Making a cake with baking Soda and Vinegar

-Step 1: Gather Your Materials
+Step 1: Gather Your Equipment

 To begin take the following steps: